nToklo/docs/doc/api/basic_integration.md

 ```
 **Note**: the category indicates that the event is a “conversion funnel” event.

 Most interactions involve one product, and the user that performed the action.
-The following is an example of a preview interaction –
+The following is an example of a preview interaction:

 ```javascript
 {